valeriansaliou/bloom/README.md

 ## How does it work?

-Bloom is installed on the same box as each of your API workers.
+Bloom is installed on the same server as each of your API workers.
 As seen from your Load Balancers, there is a Bloom instance per API worker.
 This way, your Load Balancing setup (eg. Round-Robin with health checks) is not broken.
 Each Bloom instance can be set to be visible from its own LAN IP your Load Balancers can point to, and then those Bloom instances can point to your API worker listeners on the local loopback.

 Bloom acts as a Reverse Proxy of its own, and caches read HTTP methods (`GET`, `HEAD`, `OPTIONS`), while directly proxying HTTP write methods (`POST`, `PATCH`, `PUT` and others).
 All Bloom instances share the same cache storage on a common `redis` instance available on the LAN.